fennekki/cdparacord/README.markdown

 ## Requirements

-Cdparacord requires at least Python 3.5 for async.
+### Python

+At least Python 3.5 is required for async, but it is recommended to use a more recent, supported version.
+You can see tox.ini for the versions that cdparacord is tested to function with.

+### libdiscid

+libdiscid 0.22 or later is needed for the `discid` module to function.

+### cdparanoia

+A cdparanoia binary is required as cdparacord invokes the executable instead of using libparanoia.
+Versions older than 10.2 have not been tested with.

+The binary needs to be in your `$PATH` for the default configuration to work.
+If this is not the case, configure the full path to the `cdparanoia` binary instead.

+### LAME

-By default it requires LAME for encoding.
-You can, however, customise the encoder as you see fit, though configuration documentation is currently scarce.
+By default, LAME is used for encoding.
+This can be configured, but the documentation is scarce (see config.py).
-See config.py for more.

-Additionally, libdiscid0 (0.6.2 known to work) is needed for extracting disc ids sent to MusicBrainz, and cdparanoia (10.2 known to work) for the actual ripping.

-You need the `cdparanoia` and encoder applications to either be in your executable search path or specified in the configuration with their full paths.

-There are no version checks built into `cdparacord`; If a specific version of libdiscid0 or cdparanoia causes it to malfunction, please file a bug.

 ## Configuration